 To get the visual details of the above information, you can find the video below.

-How to get rid of fungus on succulents?
+How to get rid of fungal attack on succulents?

-- DIY Succulent fungicide: Some gardeners prefer home-made anti-fungal solutions to Succulent fungicide available in the market.
+Some gardeners prefer homemade anti-fungal solutions to Succulent fungicides available in the market.
 Here we have listed some of the alternatives to branded ones:

-- Baking Soda: It is a very commonly found item in every home kitchen.
-Mix 4 teaspoons of baking soda with 1 gallon of water and spray on plants for effective cure.
+It is a very commonly found item in every home kitchen.
+Mix 4 teaspoons of baking soda with 1 gallon of water and spray on plants for an effective cure.